 The helmet is made entirely of EPP foam, known for being lighter, more resilient to taking multiple blows without cracking, but not quite as solid as EPS foam.
 To help add to the durability, Mammut covers the entire top and front of the helmet in a rather burly shield of hard plastic.
 While the exposed foam on the sides and rear can handle a little abuse, it is best to be careful how you treat this helmet in your pack or on the ground for best longevity.

 We can't comment on how many blows this helmet can take before needing to be retired, but it is EN certified as a climbing helmet.
-Due to its larger hard shell, we found it to be perhaps a bit more durable than the Sirocco, and far more durable than the lightweight polycarbonate covered Black Diamond Vapor or Vector.
+We have spent plenty of days tossing it around at the crag, and have not seen any adverse wear that suggests that it needs to be excessively babied.

-This helmet retails for a whopping $180, making it $40 more expensive than the second priciest helmets in our review, and $60 more expensive than the standard version of the Wall Rider.
-Of course, it will always be impossible to tell whether it will, or has, saved you from a potential brain injury or not, but the truth is that $60 is pretty cheap insurance.
+This helmet is the most expensive climbing helmet that you can buy currently, quite a bit pricier than the second priciest helmets in our review.
+Of course, it will always be impossible to tell whether it will, or has, saved you from a potential brain injury or not, but the truth is that the difference in price could be seen as pretty cheap insurance.
 For its potential benefits alone, we think it is an awesome value, and think that MIPS technology aside, it's still a pretty great helmet.

 The Mammut Wall Rider MIPS wins our Top Pick award because it's the first climbing helmet to incorporate the potentially brain protecting MIPS technology.
 We expect to see many more companies follow suit soon to offer this technology as well.
 While it costs more than any other climbing helmet we have tested, we think its potential to prevent a potentially disastrous injury is worth the small bump in cost, and highly recommend you give this helmet a shot.